Spico197/DocEE/README.md

 $ python build_data.py
 ```

-### 📋Reproduction
+### 📋To Reproduce Results in Paper

 [Doc2EDAG](https://arxiv.org/abs/1904.07535) and [GIT](https://github.com/RunxinXu/GIT) are already integrated in this repo, and more models are planned to be added.

-If you want to reproduce the PTPCG results, or run other trials, please follow the instructions below.
+If you want to reproduce the [PTPCG](https://arxiv.org/abs/2112.06013) results, or run other trials, please follow the instructions below.

-Before start any bash script, please ensure `bert_model` has been correctly set.
+Before running any bash script, please ensure `bert_model` has been correctly set.

 - [Doc2EDAG](https://github.com/dolphin-zs/Doc2EDAG)